Bernie Sanders' Dank Meme Stash: Art

 On February 12, 2016, new media artist Matt Starr organized the art exhibition "Weekend with Bernie" for Wayfarers Gallery in Bushwick, Brooklyn, New York.
 The exhibition included Ryder Ripps's installation "Faces of Bernie Sanders Dank Meme Stash" featuring Skype video chats with members of the group as well as a painting of American rapper Lil B as Sanders by Canadian record producer Ryan Hemsworth.
 The exhibition raised over $10,000 in donations to the Sanders campaign.
+Though the "Weekend with Bernie" art exhibition isn't the only organized meme art for Bernie Sanders.
+Surface area goes in-depth about an image of Bernie Sanders sitting in a chair with his legs crossed wearing a mask.
+The image became an overnight sensation when many users of social media converted this image into a meme.

 Spin-offs

 A spin-off dating group, Bernie Sanders Dank Meme Singles, was founded by a Beth Hannah of Havre, Montana.
 Members post either Internet memes, personal advertisements, or selfies.
 On February 22, 2016, the group had over 9,900 members and a team of 20 administrators.

-Bernie Sanders Dank Meme Singles, in turn, inspired the online dating service, Bernie Singles, founded on February 17, 2016, by Arizona State University student Colten Caudle and co-owner David Boni.
+Bernie Sanders Dank Meme Singles, in turn, inspired the online dating service Bernie Singles, founded on February 17, 2016, by Arizona State University student Colten Caudle and co-owner David Boni.
 It received 1,000 registered users within the first hour.
 The website allows users to search for other users based on geographic region.

 Bernie Sanders' Dank Meme Stash inspired the Facebook page Ted Cruz Meme Page dedicated to the United States Senator from Texas Ted Cruz and his former presidential campaign.
 Other figures with dedicated pages include former 2016 presidential candidates Gary Johnson and Jill Stein.

 Splinter groups like "I Got Banned From Bernie Sanders' Dank Meme Stash" also have thousands of members.